ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/07-singularity-images-building.md

 >
 {: .callout}

+It is recommended that you move the created `.sif` file to a platform with an installation of Singularity, rather than attempting to run the image using the Docker container.
+However, for testing purposes, and to save you having to copy the image to a remote platform, if you do wish to try using Singularity within the Singularity Docker container to run your test image, see the notes below on "_Using `singularity run` from within the Docker container_".

 > ## Cluster platform configuration for running Singularity containers
 >
-> _**Note to instructors:** Add details into this box of any custom configuration that needs to be done on the cluster platform or other remote system that you're providing access to for the purpose of undertaking this course.
-If `singularity` does not require any custom configuration by the user on the host platform, you can remove this box._
+> For testing purposes, we can run our image that we've created on ARCHER2 by copying the image to the platform and running it interactively at the terminal.
 >
+> However, for a real job, this is not an option and we would be required to submit our job to the job scheduler on ARCHER2 to have it run on the system's compute nodes.
+>
+> Doing this requires a number of configuration parameters to be specified.
+The parameters that need to be set and the values that they need to be set to are specific to the cluster you're running on.
+In the next section, where we look at running parallel jobs, we'll provide platform-specfic parameters for ARCHER2.
+However, if you're running on your own institutional cluster or another HPC platform that you have access to, it is likely that you'll need to liaise with the system administrators or look at documentation to identify the parameters that need to be passed to Singularity.
+>
 {: .callout}

-It is recommended that you move the created `.sif` file to a platform with an installation of Singularity, rather than attempting to run the image using the Docker container.
-However, if you do wish to try using the Docker container, see the notes below on "_Using singularity run from within the Docker container_" for further information.

 If you have access to a remote platform with Singularity installed on it, you should now move your created `.sif` image file to this platform.
 You could, for example, do this using the command line secure copy command `scp`.